DependsOn: LibCharacterKnowledge>=201000

 In order to minimize the impact on load screen times, LCK delays much of its initialization until 0.2s after the initial load screen has completed.
 Initialization itself should take 0.1s or less, so LCK should be ready for use within the first half second after the initial load screen.
 However, initialization will take longer (up to 5s) after the first time LCK is installed on the system or after a major game update.

-Not all LCK functions require LCK's initialization to have been completed, but those that do will fail gracefully (i.e., there will be no error) if invoked prior to the completion of initialization.
+Not all LCK functions require LCK's initialization to have been completed, but those that do should fail gracefully (i.e., there will be no error) if invoked prior to the completion of initialization.

 If your code invokes LCK in response to user actions; for example, if you use LCK to add information to an item tooltip: You generally can ignore initialization, since it is highly unlikely the user will be interacting with the UI within the first second of the initial load screen.

-If your code invokes LCK during your own startup initialization: You need to register a callback for LCK.EVENT_INITIALIZED.
-For example:
+If your code invokes LCK during your own startup initialization: You need to register a callback for LCK.EVENT_INITIALIZED

 Throughout this document, functions and code that require initialization to be completed will be highlighted in light blue; for example: